Common Name(s): Yucatan Rosewood, Panama Rosewood, Nicaraguan Rosewood

 Grain/Texture: Grain is straight to interlocked.
 With a medium texture to fine texture, with large open pores, giving it a somewhat uneven feel.
 Moderate natural luster.

-Endgrain: Diffuse-porous or semi-diffuse porous; very large pores in no specific arrangement, very few; solitary and radial multiples of 2-3; mineral deposits occasionally present; growth rings usually distinct due to increased pore size and frequency in earlywood; rays not visible without lens; extensive apotracheal parenchyma diffuse-in-aggregates, paratracheal parenchyma vasicentric, also weakly aliform, confluent, and banded.
+Endgrain: Diffuse-porous or semi-diffuse porous; medium to very large pores in no specific arrangement, very few to few; solitary and radial multiples of 2-3; heartwood deposits (reddish brown) occasionally present; growth rings usually distinct due to increased pore size and frequency in earlywood; narrow rays not visible without lens, spacing fairly close to close; parenchyma diffuse-in-aggregates, vasicentric, winged, and banded.

 Rot Resistance: Rated as durable; moderate insect/borer resistance.